 Note: This document contains side effect information about sunscreen topical.
 Some of the dosage forms listed on this page may not apply to the brand name Coppertone.

-Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application oil, topical application ointment, topical application pad, topical application spray, topical application stick
+Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application ointment, topical application spray, topical application stick

 Along with its needed effects, sunscreen topical (the active ingredient contained in Coppertone) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking sunscreen topical: